Commission wants help for Italy after weekend's migrant arrivals

 Johansson had earlier in the day spoken to Italy's interior minister Luciana Lamorgese.

-Her services are also reaching out to other EU ministers in the hopes they will agreed to take in the migrants.
+Her services are also reaching out to other EU ministers in the hopes they will agree to take in the migrants.

 EU states have mostly offloaded search and rescues to NGOs, merchant ships and the Libyans.